ssourav75way-ctrl/Upload/README.md

 3. **Immediately close the browser tab**.
 4. After 10 seconds, your OS will display a native alert, demonstrating the Background Push capability.

-### Handling Batch Uploads

-The UI is optimized for bulk actions.
-Selecting multiple files in the "New File" dialog will trigger simultaneous uploads.
-Instead of seeing 10 different notifications, the system will wait for completion and show a single summary: _"Successfully uploaded 10 files"_.